 - John Muir

-the first sight of the Mt.
+The first sight of the Mt.
 Washington Hotel from a viewing area across the highway.
-It's October when this is shot so foliage is starting to appear.
+This was shot in October and the fall foliage was starting to appear.

-A view from the driveway of the golf course on the front lawn of the hotel
+A view from the driveway of the golf course on the front lawn of the Mt.
+Washington Hotel

-NH is the granite state - so I wanted to include this nice granite boulder into the scene...
+New Hampshire is known as the Granite State, so I wanted to include this nice granite boulder into the scene...

 This scene looks set up, but it was just as you see it.
 Wicker looks great and timeless on this veranda.

 I was happy to see the chairs casting shadows here at the right front end of the veranda.
-See the beautiful semicircular porch design at the rightmost end of the hotel
+Notice the beautiful semicircular porch design at the rightmost end of the hotel

-another 15mm wide angle shot as I continue to shoot around the back side of the hotel.
-The sky was cooperating on this day with beautiful light, formations
+Another 15mm wide angle shot as I continue to shoot around the back side of the hotel.
+The sky was cooperating on this day with beautiful cloud formations

-the back porch, just like any other back porch?
+The back porch, just like any other back porch, right?
 This one stretches quite far.

-a scene looking out across the white mountains from the back porch...
+A foliage scene looking out across the White Mountains from the back porch

 Another beautiful curved porch on the back of the hotel.
-There is a ballroom to the left of this scene.
-Check out the old paint layers, which say so much about the preservation of this hotel.
+Check out the old paint layers, which say so much about the work to preserve the history of this hotel.

-the doorhandle to the ballroom - beautiful brass that has aged so well
+The ornate door handle to the Hotel Ballroom - beautiful brass that has aged so well